andrey-git/home-assistant-custom-ui/docs/installing.md

 $ ./update.sh
 ```

-The script updates itself and downloads CustomUI main code into `www/custom_ui`, CustomUI panel into `panels`, and Customizer component into `custom_components`.
-The script will prompt you about creating any of those 3 dirs if they don't exist.
+The script updates itself and downloads CustomUI main code into `www/custom_ui` and Customizer component into `custom_components`.
+The script will prompt you about creating any of those dirs if they don't exist.

 ### Updating
 Run